CosmoAI-AES/CosmoSim/README.md

 The binaries are not signed, and on MacOS you will have to confirm that you trust the binary before it will run.

-The instructions to run from the precompiled versions are contained inside the package.

 ## Building from Source

 The build procedure is primarily developed on Debian Bullseye, but it now